PepCompass: Navigating peptide embedding spaces using Riemannian Geometry: Abstract

 \section{Abstract}

 Antimicrobial peptide discovery is challenged by the astronomical size of peptide space and the relative scarcity of active peptides.
-Generative models provide continuous latent ``maps'' of peptide space, but conventionally ignore decoder-induced geometry and rely on flat Euclidean metrics, rendering exploration and optimization distorted and inefficient.
-Prior manifold-based remedies assume fixed intrinsic dimensionality, which critically fails in practice for peptide data.
-Here, we introduce \textbf{PepCompass}, a geometry-aware framework for peptide exploration and optimization.
-At its core, we define a \textbf{Union of $\kappa$-Stable Riemannian Manifolds} $\mathbb{M}^{\kappa}$, a family of decoder-induced manifolds that captures local geometry while ensuring computational stability.
-We propose two local exploration methods: \textbf{Second-Order Riemannian Brownian Efficient Sampling}, which provides a convergent second-order approximation to Riemannian Brownian motion, and \textbf{Mutation Enumeration in Tangent Space}, which reinterprets tangent directions as discrete amino-acid substitutions.
-Combining these yields Local Enumeration Bayesian Optimization (\textbf{LE-BO}), an efficient algorithm for local activity optimization.
-Finally, we introduce Potential-minimizing Geodesic Search (\textbf{PoGS}), which interpolates between prototype embeddings along property-enriched geodesics, biasing discovery toward seeds, i.e. peptides with favorable activity. \textit{In-vitro} validation confirms the effectiveness of PepCompass: PoGS yields four novel seeds, and subsequent optimization with LE-BO discovers 25 highly active peptides with broad-spectrum activity, including against resistant bacterial strains.
-These results demonstrate that geometry-informed exploration provides a powerful new paradigm for antimicrobial peptide design.
+While generative models provide latent maps of this space, they typically ignore decoder-induced geometry and rely on flat Euclidean metrics, making exploration distorted and inefficient.
+Existing manifold-based approaches assume fixed intrinsic dimensionality, which fails for real peptide data.
+We introduce \textbf{PepCompass}, a geometry-aware framework based on a \textbf{Union of $\kappa$-Stable Riemannian Manifolds} that captures local decoder geometry while maintaining computational stability.
+PepCompass performs global interpolation via \textbf{Potential-minimizing Geodesic Search (PoGS)} to bias discovery toward promising seeds, and enables local exploration through \textbf{Second-Order Riemannian Brownian Efficient Sampling} and \textbf{Mutation Enumeration in Tangent Space}, which together form \textbf{Local Enumeration Bayesian Optimization (LE-BO)}.
+PepCompass achieves a 100\% \textit{in-vitro} validation rate: PoGS identifies four novel seeds and LE-BO optimizes them into 25 highly active, broad-spectrum peptides, demonstrating that geometry-informed exploration is a powerful paradigm for antimicrobial peptide design.